 If your business has slowed down, it may be time to revamp your marketing efforts.
 Consider new marketing strategies such as social media advertising, influencer marketing, or content marketing.

-You can also try retargeting campaigns to reach customers who have shown interest in your products or services in the past.
+You can also try retargeting campaigns to reach customers who have previously shown interest in your products or services.

 It’s crucial to establish a plan for when business slows; proactive measures can mitigate negative impacts.